shivani-srivastava-bioinfo/RNA-seq-Data-Analysis-Visualization-in-Python/README.md

 pandas, numpy, matplotlib, seaborn, scikit-learn, and scipy are all **Python libraries** (also called **packages**)- not built into plain Python, they're separate collections of pre-written code that I install (`pip install ...`) and then `import` to add specific functionality like data tables, math, plotting, or statistics.

-- **pandas**– a Python library for working with tables of data (rows and columns), similar to Excel but inside code.
+- **pandas**- a Python library for working with tables of data (rows and columns), similar to Excel but inside code.
 I use it to load my `count_matrix.csv` file, look at rows/columns, calculate averages, and filter genes based on conditions.

-- **numpy** – a library for doing math on large sets of numbers quickly.
+- **numpy**- a library for doing math on large sets of numbers quickly.
 I use it mainly for the log2 transform (`np.log2()`), which compresses very large and very small expression numbers so they're easier to compare and plot.

-- **matplotlib** – the base Python library for making plots and charts (lines, scatter plots, titles, axis labels, etc.).
+- **matplotlib**- the base Python library for making plots and charts (lines, scatter plots, titles, axis labels, etc.).
 Most other plotting libraries, including seaborn, are actually built on top of it.
 I use it directly for the volcano plot and PCA plot, and to control titles/labels/saving on all my figures.

-- **seaborn** – built on top of matplotlib, but makes certain plots (like heatmaps and violin plots) much easier to create with nicer default styling.
+- **seaborn**- built on top of matplotlib, but makes certain plots (like heatmaps and violin plots) much easier to create with nicer default styling.
 I use it for the heatmap and the violin plot.

-- **scikit-learn (sklearn)** – a machine learning library.
+- **scikit-learn (sklearn)**- a machine learning library.
 I don't use it for machine learning here- just two of its tools: `StandardScaler` (which rescales all genes so they're on a comparable scale before PCA) and `PCA` (Principal Component Analysis, which reduces complex gene expression data down to 2 dimensions so I can plot and see how similar or different my samples are).

-- **scipy** – a scientific computing library.
+- **scipy**- a scientific computing library.
 I use one specific function from it, `ttest_ind`, which runs a t-test- a statistical test that checks whether the average expression of a gene is really different between two groups (Control vs Treated), or if the difference could just be random chance.

 ## Folder structure